-Luis da Vinha is a Lecturer in International Relations and is the coordinator of the Master of International Relations.
+Luis da Vinha is a Lecturer and the coordinator of the Master of International Relations.
 He received his Ph.D. in International Relations from the University of Coimbra (Portugal).

-His teaching and research interests are in International Relations, International Security, US Foreign Policy, American Government and Politics, and Political Geography.
+Luis' teaching and research interests are in International Relations, International Security, U.S. Foreign Policy, American Government and Politics, and Political Geography.
 His research has been published with Routledge, Palgrave Macmillan, Presidential Studies Quarterly, Comparative Strategy, Journal of Policy History, European Journal of Geography, Portuguese Journal of Political Science, and the Brown Journal of World Affairs, among others.
 Luis is also the author of Geographic Mental Maps and Foreign Policy Change.
 Re-Mapping the Carter Doctrine and Three Approaches to Presidential Foreign Policy-Making in the Twenty-First Century (co-authored with Anthony Dutton).

 You consent to the use of our cookies if you proceed.